 What do you think of this list, have I missed anything?
-Please let me know if you recommend any other essential items for the Lost City Trek!
+Please let me know if you recommend any other essential items for the Lost City Trek packing list!

-Prepare for your trek to la Ciudad Perdiada with these top picks from Amazon:
+Prepare for your trek to la Ciudad Perdida with these top picks from Amazon:

 Products from Amazon.com